ROCm/Tensile/docs/src/install/installation.rst

 .. tip::

    If using Bash, set ``PATH=/opt/rocm/bin/:$PATH`` in your ``~/.bashrc`` and refresh your shell using ``source ~/.bashrc``.
-   Alternatively, export the path exclusively for your current shell session, using ``export PATH=/opt/rocm/bin/:$PATH``.
+   Alternatively, export the path for your current shell session using ``export PATH=/opt/rocm/bin/:$PATH``.

 Install OS dependencies
 =========================